One-Nexus/Synergy/README.md

 } // @mixin grid
 ```

-This is entirely possible using Modular, and requires the addition of the `!global` flag:
+This is entirely possible, and requires the addition of the `!global` flag:

 ```scss
 @mixin grid($custom: ()) {